 Investments and retirement funds should be included in your listing costs.
-This is because you are completely responsible for your own investment and retirements.
+This is because you are completely responsible for your own investment and retirement.
 You don’t have the security of a company to help you reserve funds for the days you will no longer be working.

 Save for an Emergency

 Making an emergency fund is an excellent safety net for rainy day situations.
-When a drastic, unexpected event occurs that syphons your money, you’ll want to have the security of an emergency fund to help finance your living conditions.
+When a drastic, unexpected event occurs that siphons your money, you’ll want to have the security of an emergency fund to help finance your living conditions.

 Cash and Cards: Learn to Use Both

 Paying with cash is an old, traditional trick.
 When you strictly use cash for the payments of goods and services, you will spend less overall.
 The reason being, paying with cash is harder than paying with a debit or credit card.
-Transparent money transactions (such as paying with a credit card) cause you to be less adverse to payments.
+Transparent money transactions (such as paying with a credit card) cause you to be less averse to payments.

 Therefore, when you pay with cash, you’re less likely to overspend.
 This will help you stay within your real estate budgeting limits – especially if you run out of cash in your wallet.

 When you’re paying with credit cards, you’re more likely to spend more money.
-However, there’s plenty of benefits with making payments using a credit card.
+However, there’s plenty of benefits to making payments using a credit card.
 One of the major benefits is accruing points over time.
 This will make you eligible for special perks and rewards with your bank provider.

 Another benefit of using a credit card is accumulating good credit for making payments on time.
 This will help you on down the line by building an excellent credit score.